doreiss/BAM/README.md

 So far:
   - Some barebones math classes for vector algebra.
   - Some barebones ray tracing built following tutorial by Philip Shirley (http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html).
+  - Started basic physics engine following Millington.
+  - Added some very basic interface between physics and graphics.

 Next up:
   - Implement triangular mesh scattering so can view more complex objects than spheres.
-  - Implement AABB hierarchy.
   - Implement directional and object lights.

-  - Implement simple forward or reverse kinematics and constraint equations to simulate first simple physics.
-  - Implement motion blur and make simple animations of physics.
+  - Implement collision detection and correction.